cyrilcolinet/epytodo_2017/README.md

 Here is a minimal list of what you can do as a bonus:
 - add a responsive design
-- develop more functionnalities than expected:
+- develop more functionalities than expected:
   - Ajax requests
   - dynamic components (drag & drop cards, datepickers, etc.)
   - contacts system (adding friends, authorizations handling, etc.)